visriv/rambit/README.md

 ## Introduction

-This repository contains a full implementation of the GraphWINIT algorithm along with all the other results for comparison.
+This repository contains a full implementation of the RaMbIT algorithm along with all the other results for comparison.
 It includes a notebook that demonstrates the reproducibility of the figures and graphs.